Swap Prague for this underrated Czech city break

 Craving the toytown architecture and warming cuisine of central Europe?
 Skip tourist-trodden Prague and veer east for charming Olomouc, says Mike MacEacheran

-From star-spangled spires to heavenly cathedrals to Baroque monuments, there’s nothing that brings the history of the Czech Republic to life like an atmospheric market square.
-Olomouc (pronounced Oh-la-moats), in the eastern province of Moravia, has one such gloriously Gothic centrepiece — and it’s worthy of a visit because it lets you gorge on the everything you’d ever want from the Czech Republic, and all without the seething overtourism of the country’s capital.
+From star-spangled spires to heavenly cathedrals to baroque monuments, there’s nothing that brings the history of the Czech Republic to life like an atmospheric market square.
+Olomouc (pronounced Oh-la-moats), in the eastern province of Moravia, has one such gloriously gothic centrepiece — and it’s worthy of a visit because it lets you gorge on everything you’d ever want from the Czech Republic, and all without the seething overtourism of the country’s capital.

 Consider haunting palaces and castles.
 Cheap, foam-topped pints of pilsner.
 Historic bistros serving enormous pork knuckle feasts.
-Plenty of 11th-century Renaissance and Baroque eye candy too.
-Besides that, the city is compact and easily-navigable, letting you dip in and out of sightseeing at a whim, and its scenic, pastel-hued core is the very antithesis of Prague’s Staroměstské Náměstí.
+Plenty of 11th-century Renaissance and baroque eye candy, too.
+Besides that, the city is compact and easily navigable, letting you dip in and out of sightseeing at a whim, and its scenic, pastel-hued core is the very antithesis of Prague’s Staromestske Namesti.
 All that’s missing are the other tourists.

 What to do